 On 26 June 2010, a solo exhibition by EdKe opened at the Open-Air Museum “Fort Nieuw Amsterdam”.
-In the cells of this former prison, my works were presented under the title NEGERWHITE – identity & image.
+In the cells of this former prison, art works were presented under the title NEGERWHITE – identity & image.

 To quote EdKe: